dubzzz/fast-check/documentation/1-Guides/Runners.md

                                      // this value as to be set as path attribute in the Parameters (with the seed)
                                      // of assert, check, sample or even statistics
-    error: string|null;      // failure only: stack trace and error details }
+    error: string|null;      // failure only: stack trace and error details
+    failures: Ts[];          // verbose>=1 only: failures that have occurred during the run
+    executionSummary: ExecutionTree<Ts>[]; // verbose>=1 only: traces the origin of each value
+                                           // encountered during the test and its status
+    runConfiguration: Parameters<Ts>; // configuration of the run, it includes local and global paramaters }
 ```